deon420/stock-monitor-desktop/replit.md

 ## Overview

 This is a stock monitoring application that tracks product availability and prices across Amazon and Walmart.
+The application comes in two versions:

+- **Web Demo**: A simple demonstration with add/delete product functionality that resets on page refresh - designed for potential customers to explore basic features
+- **Desktop Application**: Full-featured application with persistence, monitoring, email alerts, and comprehensive anti-bot detection system

-The application allows users to add products by URL or ASIN, monitor stock status changes, receive price drop notifications, and get email alerts when products become available.
-Built with a React frontend using shadcn/ui components and a Node.js/Express backend with web scraping capabilities.
+Both versions are built with a React frontend using shadcn/ui components and a Node.js/Express backend with web scraping capabilities.

 ## User Preferences